-Distributors with a small flow cross-section , therefore high velocity, generates a pressure drop across the length of the individual distributor, with effects on the outflow volume at the feed points.
+Distributors with a small flow cross-section, therefore high velocity, generates a pressure drop across the length of the individual distributor, with effects on the outflow volume at the feed points.
 The latter described distributors are less expensive.
 Each type of distributor operates within a certain range of maximum flow velocity.
 While determining the flow velocity for a distributor, the inlet and outlet cross-section should be carefully dimensioned

 Distance to the bed

 The minimum distance to the bed is determined by the gas flow and the maximum distance by the height which the liquid drops and its impact momentum on the packing.
 Normal distance range between 80mm to 250 mm.
-In most cases, distances ranging from 120 to 160 mm provide trouble free operation.
+In most cases, distances ranging from 120 to 160 mm provide trouble-free operation.

-As distance from the bed increases, the speed of the falling liquid jet also increases and the impact momentum on the bed is so high that a significant amount of fine splash droplets is generated.
+As the distance from the bed increases, the speed of the falling liquid jet also increases and the impact momentum on the bed is so high that a significant amount of fine splash droplets is generated.
 These droplets may be carried away by the gas flow.
 Avoidable entrainment problem may occur through a pressure increase in the droplet separator or through its flooding.

 Orientation to the packing

-The upper section of the bed does not achieve its full efficiency either with random or with structured packings.
+The upper section of the bed does not achieve its full efficiency either with random or structured packings.
 The liquid must first spread out radially to be able to develop an effective area typical for actual load and systems.
 As a rule of thumb, a depth of 0.25m is assumed for random fills and the depth of a layer for structured packing.

 For structured packing, attention must be paid to the orientation of the distributor to the direction of the packing sheets.
-To ensure that liquid is applied to as many gaps in between the foils as possible in the first layer a distributor orientation of 45 degree to the sheet is recommended.
+To ensure that liquid is applied to as many gaps in between the foils as possible in the first layer a distributor orientation of 45 degrees to the sheet is recommended.

 Free gas cross-section

 Liquid distributors always present a resistance which generates a pressure loss for the gas flow.
-The free gas cross-section should therefore be designed to be as large as possible.
+The free gas cross-section should, therefore, be designed to be as large as possible.
 This is often in conflict with the distribution quality.